Bernhard Langer Augusta National Course Guide: Hole 4

-A guide to the fourth hole at Augusta National, including tips from two-time Masters champion and 34-time Masters competitor Bernhard Langer
+A guide to the fourth hole at Augusta National, including tips from two-time Masters champion and 35-time Masters competitor Bernhard Langer

 Bernhard Langer Augusta National Course Guide: Hole 4